Sen. Toomey announces plans to retire, won’t run for Pa. governor in 2022

 “I will serve out the remainder of my term.
 After that, my plan is to go back to the private sector,” Toomey said.

-Toomey, who is a traditional economic conservative in the model of former president Ronald Reagan, was able to win his Senate races by broadening his appeal in the southeast corner of Pennsylvania, which accounts for more than 40 percent of the vote.
+Toomey, who is a traditional economic conservative in the model of President Ronald Reagan, was able to win his Senate races by broadening his appeal in the southeast corner of Pennsylvania, which accounts for more than 40 percent of the vote.

 In 2013, he worked with Sen. Joe Manchin III (D-W.Va.) on legislation that would strengthen gun laws by expanding background checks following the December 2012 shooting in Newtown, Conn., that killed 26 people, most of them children.